georgedobrev/Restaurant_Assistant/Front-end/README.md

 `npx expo start`

 To test the application on your own phone make sure you have installed Expo Go on your mobile phone.
+Request Expo login details from Valentin.
 You will receive a QR code which you can then scan and run the application.

 If you want to run the application using simulator you can install Xcode from App Store.
 Once you run the command `npm start` then press `i` to open the application on the simulator.